tonyphak/TriviaGame/README.md

 3. After each, question it will show whether you have answered correctly or not
 4. You will be provided with the next question after you have answered the current question or after the time has ran out
 5. You will be provided with the numbers of questions you answered correctly and incorrectly at the end of the game

+The Trivia Game can be played here https://tonyphak.github.io/TriviaGame/